Overview

 Classic / Visual / TinyMCE Editor

-Start typing in any TinyMCE Editor instance by entering {, and a list of matching keywords will be displayed.
-Continue to type until you see the keyword you want to insert, and click the keyword.
+Continue to type until you see the keyword you want to insert, and either:

 To hide or cancel autocompletion, either press the escape key, or click outside of the list of suggested keywords.